The Summer Tours Have Started!

 We're thrilled to have you join us on this green-thumbed adventure here in Alaska!
 Our club is a vibrant community of gardeners, from beginners to seasoned pros, who share a passion for cultivating beautiful gardens, growing fresh produce, and connecting with the land.
 Our club is dedicated to fostering a love of gardening in all corners of Alaska.

 We’ve packed our website with exciting activities and opportunities to get involved!
 From our garden tours and workshops to seasonal planting events and plant sales, there’s always something happening in our gardening community.
+We are now having a Soil Amendment Fundraiser in which Kenai Feed has agreed to share some of their profits with the CPGC (extended into June).
 Scroll down to see all the fun things and resources we’ve lined up for you!

 Community Support Across the Peninsula

 We believe in supporting all of our gardening club friends, no matter where you’re located.
-Whether you’re in Homer, Anchorage, or any part of the Kenai Peninsula, our club is here to help you grow your gardening skills and share in the joy of gardening.
-Be sure to check out our CPGC programs and Community Events page for upcoming gatherings, meet-ups, and workshops that bring together green thumbs from all over our beautiful region.
+Whether you’re a garden member in Homer, Anchorage, or any part of the Kenai Peninsula, our club is here to help you grow your gardening skills and share in the joy of gardening.
+That's also why each year we give away 10% of our budget via mini-grants.
+Be sure to check out our CPGC programs and Recent Events for tour photos, gatherings, meet-ups, and workshops that bring together green thumbs from all over our beautiful region.

 Thank you for being a part of our growing community.
 Consider entering our Gardening Contest!
 We can’t wait to see what you’ll grow next!